Boost Your PageSpeed Insights Score: 7 Proven Strategies

 A Better User Experience

 PageSpeed is a parameter that can make the user’s first impression of your website.
-No matter how much effort you put into the website design, if a user needs to wait longer to render the page’s content, they would leave the website.
+No matter how much effort you put into the website design, if a user needs to wait longer to render the page’s content, they will leave the website.

 A 90+ PageSpeed Insights score indicates a good PageSpeed performance, resulting in a better user experience.
 If the users are satisfied with the website’s performance, there is a possibility to increase user engagement, which leads to improving the website’s average on-page time on Google Search Console.